 Romantic relationships, partnerships, and families can bring us joy and peace, allow us to become better versions of ourselves, and help us through difficult times.
 Many of us, however, have difficulty maintaining relationships due to the fear of disappointing those we love, nervousness about future rejection, worry about becoming too dependent, uncertainty about how to connect physically or emotionally, or difficulty communicating what we need.
 As a result, we find ourselves moving from one difficult relationship to another, wondering if we will ever be able to change the pattern and find a healthy relationship.

-Dr. Samantha Gaies, Dr. Sara Glazer, and Dr. Karolina Pekala work with individuals and couples who struggle with relationship or sexual difficulties by helping them face their fears and understand the reasons why they push people away or attract the wrong people.
+Dr. Samantha Gaies, Dr. Sara Glazer, Dr. Karolina Pekala, and Dr. Meghan Downey work with individuals and couples who struggle with relationships and/or sexual difficulties by helping them face their fears and understand the reasons why they push people away or attract the wrong people.
 Our therapists have an intimate understanding of what can negatively affect individuals and couples in relationship dynamics, such as a lack of effective communication, an insecure sense of self, worrying too much about the future, and a lack of reciprocal trust.
 With a deep focus on relationships in their doctoral work, research, and postdoctoral training, our therapists have extensive knowledge of what is healthy in relationships and what is maladaptive.
-This insight guides them as they help couples work through their struggles to form a deeper connection, and as they help clients who are uncertain about staying with their partner to evaluate when to walk away from a relationship that is hurting them so they can invite healthier relationships into their lives.
+This insight guides them as they help couples work through struggles to form a deeper connection.
+Their expertise also helps them aid clients who are uncertain about staying with their partner, which includes more effectively evaluating when to walk away from a relationship that is hurting them in pursuit of inviting a healthier relationships into their lives.